-In Biblical terms, this is not the first time thirty pieces of silver are mentioned.
+This is not the first time the exact same amount of thirty pieces of silver are mentioned in the Bible.
 In the book of Zechariah, the prophet is paid the same amount for his daily wage as a shepherd.

 Then I said to them, “If it seems right to you, give me my wages; but if not, keep them.”
 And they weighed out as my wages thirty shekels of silver.
 Then the Lord said to me, “Cast it into the treasury”—the lordly price at which I was paid off by them.
 So I took the thirty shekels of silver and cast them into the treasury in the house of the Lord.
 (Zechariah 11:12-14)